uditalias/injex/website/docs/runtimes-create.md

 ### `loadContainerFiles()`

-This is the most important part of an Injex runtime.
-This method should load all module files in a project so Injex can scan those files for module definitions.
+The most important part of an Injex runtime is to load all module files in a project so Injex can scan those files for module definitions.
 You should call the `registerModuleExports()` internal method with the required file content.

 Example from the Node runtime: